hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 coordinator-remote stop
 ```

-Because the remote is interactive, one can easily combine different Hazelcast versions in the same cluster.
+Because the remote is interactive, you can easily combine different Hazelcast versions in the same cluster.
 In the below example a 3.7 member is combined with a 3.7.1 member.
 This makes it an ideal tool to check patch level compatibility.

-It is important to realize that the versions used in the worker-start, need to be installed using 'coordinator-remote install' before being used.
+It is important to realize that the versions used in the `worker-start` need to be installed using `coordinator-remote install` before being used.

-### Combining Hazelcast versions
+### Combining Hazelcast Versions

-Because the coordinator is now interactive, it is possible to mix different versions.
+Because the coordinator is now interactive, it is possible to mix different versions as shown below:

 ```
 version_1=maven=3.7.1
 version_2=maven=3.7